aimms/how-to/Articles/544/544-dex-and-oauth.rst

 .. image:: images/azure_step2c.png
    :align: center

-In AIMMS, we will work with the :any:`dex::NewRequest` functionality.
+In AIMMS, we will work with the :any:`dex::client::NewRequest` functionality.
 We first create the client:

 .. code-block:: aimms